 Grades 5-8

-- read and understand longer texts with increasingly complex plots, multiple characters, and longer stretches of descriptive language and dialogue
+At this stage of development, most children are learning to:- read and understand longer texts with increasingly complex plots, multiple characters, and longer stretches of descriptive language and dialogue

 - determine the big ideas and perspectives found in texts, and use critical thinking skills to understand missing ideas and perspectives